hknutzen/Netspoc/outline.markdown

     distribution are determined.

 * **Optimize ruleset:** [optimize_and_warn_delete]()
-    Compare elementary rules to identify and remove redundancies.
+    Elementary rules are compared to identify and remove redundancies.

 * **Perform consistency checks** [check_supernet_rules]()
     Check rules that have networks or aggregates with subnets for